youssefshaaban/MovieApp/README.md

-# MVVM Architecture Android MavelApp
+# MVVM Architecture Android Movies app

 This repository contains a Movies app that implements MVVM architecture using Kotlin, JetpackCompose, Hilt, Retrofit, Coroutines, Flow, StateFlow, and etc.